-Addiction is one of the most harrowing and difficult things a person can experience in their life, and it affects millions of people.
+Addiction affects millions of people and it is one of the most harrowing and difficult things a person can experience in their life.

-Addiction is made all the worse by codependence.
-When codependency and addiction come together, it causes the person suffering from addiction to keep doing their drug of choice.
+Substance dependence is often made all the worse by codependence.
+When codependency and addiction come together, this causes the person suffering from addiction to keep doing their drug of choice.

-What Are The Signs and Symptoms of Codependency and Addiction?
+What Are The Signs and Symptoms of Addiction?

-To tackle and learn about codependency in addiction, you need to learn what addiction you’re dealing with.
-Depending on what substance a person is addicted to, the symptoms of their addiction can vary.
+To tackle and learn about codependency in addiction, you need to learn what kind of addiction you’re dealing with.
+The symptoms of a person’s addiction can vary depending on what substance he or she is addicted to.

-As a general rule, if a person hides their habit from the majority of their friends and family and feels incapable of functioning like normal without it, they’re addicted to it.
+Still, as a general rule, if a person hides their habit from the majority of their friends and family and feels incapable of functioning normally without it, they’re addicted to it.

 If you notice that a person is experiencing uncharacteristic mood swings or is more irritable than usual, they may be having cravings, or suffering from early stages of withdrawal.